SEO Strategy Framework to Optimise Landing Pages

 Be sure you have search terms and keywords that ﬁt into each part of the funnel.

-Tools that you can use to help you with this include: SEMrush, Ahrefs, Google Keyword Planner.
-They will all give you data on how many hits each of these searches get per month, the search value, what your competitors are doing etc. Then you just have to assess the value in each of these are put together a plan to begin testing.
+Tools that you can use to help you with this includes: SEMrush, Ahrefs, Google Keyword Planner.
+They will all give you data on how many hits each of these searches get per month, the search value, what your competitors are doing etc. Then you just have to assess the value each of these and put together a plan to begin testing.

 STEP 2 - ON-SITE SEO AND OFF-SITE SEO

-There are two main elements to SEO, everything on your website (On-Site SEO) and everything of your website (Off-Site SEO).
+There are two main elements to SEO, everything on your website (On-Site SEO) and everything off your website (Off-Site SEO).

-Look at you website from a technical perspective
+Look at your website from a technical perspective

 The technical framework for SEO also includes things like ensuring Meta Title and Meta Descriptions for each page are relevant to the search terms and keywords you decided upon in Step 1.